 February 22, 2017

 After the downturn of 2008, many experienced construction tradesmen left the field—for good.
-According to the Bureau of Labor Statistics, national skilled construction employment is down 19% from its 2007 peak, with the decline particularly stark in areas strongly affected by the housing bust.
+According to the Bureau of Labor Statistics, national skilled construction employment is down 19 percent from its 2007 peak, with the decline particularly stark in areas strongly affected by the housing bust.
 Now with construction roaring, many new, inexperienced workers have entered the job market, and–as with any new employees in any industry–need time to train and develop, increasing the importance for contractors to have self-perform work and prefab expertise.

 The DPR team working on the design-build, 170,000-sq.-ft. replacement hospital found a creative solution for its dearth of labor, while still using a local subcontractor, as well as a way to improve overall efficiency: using prefab strategies for patient headwalls, med-gas zone valves and central utility plant skids and piping.